Hi, I’m Elaina.

 As an experienced traveler and backpacker, I also serve as a travel consultant, helping adventurous twenty-somethings plan both short trips and extended backpacking sabbaticals.

-Find out more about my consulting packages on the Coaching page.
+Find out more about my consulting packages on the Office Hours page.
 I’d love to work with you!

 Thanks for stopping by!
 I hope you enjoy discovering what I’ve created around here.
 If you have anything you’d like to share with me, just drop me a line at email@example.com.